-Gili Trawangan was the favourite part of my trip to Bali, despite it actually being part of Lombok.
+Gili Trawangan was the favourite part of my trip to Bali, even if it’s actually in Lombok, another region of Indonesia.
 We spent three days in Gili T (that’s what the cool travellers call it!) snorkelling with turtles and cycling around the island.
 If you’re planning a trip to Bali, the Gili islands have to be on your itinerary!
-Read on and watch the video to find out more about Gili Trawangan, how to get there from Bali, the best beaches, where to swim with turtles and more, this is the post for you!
+If you want to find out more about Gili Trawangan, how to get there from Bali, the best beaches, where to swim with turtles and more, this is the post for you!

 When we arrived at Wilsons Retreat they told us that it was one of the best snorkelling spots on Gili T, and they gave us snorkelling gear for free.
 We dismissed it thinking that since they work there, they kind of had to tell us that.
 However we were very pleasantly surprised to find that they were right!
-We took our snorkelling gear and jumped in the sea just outside Wilsons Retreat, we swam out maybe 20 metres, and not even fifteen minutes later spotted three turtles!
+We took our snorkelling gear and jumped in the sea just outside Wilsons Retreat, swam out maybe 20 metres and not even fifteen minutes later spotted three turtles!
 It was a fantastic experience, which combined to the beautiful white beaches bumped Gili Trawangan into my list of top 10 best beaches in the world.
 There are many official “turtle spots” around the island, however you will find that you can spot turtles pretty much anywhere, if you have the dedication to spend some time snorkelling and looking for them.

 Enjoyed this post?
 Use the image below to Pin it for later!